gateio/gateapi-java/docs/MarginApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         MarginApi apiInstance = new MarginApi(defaultClient);
-        String currency = "currency_example"; // String | List records related to specified currency only.
-If specified, `currency_pair` is also required.
+        String currency = "currency_example"; // String | Query history for specified currency.
+If `currency` is specified, `currency_pair` must also be specified.
-        String currencyPair = "currencyPair_example"; // String | List records related to specified currency pair.
+        String currencyPair = "currencyPair_example"; // String | Specify margin account currency pair.
 Used in combination with `currency`.
-Ignored if `currency` is not provided
+Ignored if `currency` is not specified
-        String type = "lend"; // String | Only retrieve changes of the specified type.
-All types will be returned if not specified.
+        String type = "lend"; // String | Query by specified account change type.
+If not specified, all change types will be included.
-        Long from = 1627706330L; // Long | Start timestamp of the query.
+        Long from = 1627706330L; // Long | Start timestamp for the query
-        Long to = 1635329650L; // Long | Time range ending, default to current time.
-        Integer page = 1; // Integer | Page number.
-        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list. try {
+        Long to = 1635329650L; // Long | End timestamp for the query, defaults to current time if not specified Integer page = 1; // Integer | Page number Integer limit = 100; // Integer | Maximum number of records returned in a single list try {
             List<MarginAccountBook> result = apiInstance.listMarginAccountBook()
                         .currency(currency)